AdguardTeam/AdGuardVpnKnowledgeBase/110.android-vpn/130.solving-problems/120.logcat/docs.en.md

 visible: true
 ---

-For troubleshooting problems with crashes a regular log is almost always not enough.
-In such cases to identify the origin of the problem we need the system log.
-Below is the instruction how to collect and get it.
+For troubleshooting problems with crashes, a regular log is usually not enough.
+In such cases, to identify the cause of the problem we need a system log.
+In this article, you will find out how to collect and extract a system log.

 **Part #1: prepare the device**